t-davidson/engaging-populism-replication/README.md

 Please get in touch via email if you have any questions.

+# Version information

+Most analyses were performed on a Macbook Pro laptop using R and are compatible with the latest version as of publication (4.1.2).
+The main estimation procedures were executed using the [Amarel high-performance computing cluster](https://oarc.rutgers.edu/resources/amarel/) at Rutgers University, a Linux-based environment consisting of a large gluster of compute nodes that can be used to execute processes in parallel.

 # Codebase
 The following sections detail the organization of the data and processes for data cleaning and merging, the estimation of the models, and the construction of the results.